-Students who expect to complete their course of study in the current academic year must complete an Intent to Graduate form (due in October for December graduates and in February for May graduates).
+Students who expect to complete their course of study in the current academic year must submit an Application to Graduate form (due October 31 for December graduates and January 31 for May graduates).
+When students submit an Application to Graduate form, the Registrar's Office reviews and approves the students' graduation eligibility then follows the faculty and board approval process.
 Students approved to graduate in December or in May are invited to participate in Central's only Commencement ceremony in May of that academic year.
-Only students who submit the Intent to Graduate form will receive further communication about graduation requirements and commencement activities.
+Only students who submit the Application to Graduate form will receive further communication about graduation requirements and commencement activities.

 It is assumed that all students who are approved as December or May graduates will participate in the May Commencement ceremony.
-Students who cannot participate must state so on the Commencement Attendance form to the Registrar's Office by the date stated in the Academic calendar.
-Students are responsible for the graduation fees regardless of participation in the ceremony.
+Students who cannot participate must state so on the Commencement Attendance form to the Registrar's Office by February 15.
+Students are responsible for the Application to Graduate fee regardless of participation in the ceremony.

 In special circumstances, students may request to participate in the May Commencement ceremony while completing final coursework in the Summer or Easter term.
-To make this request, students should submit a letter of request to the Registrar's Office by April 1.
-Students who have more than 6 credits pending or need more than 1 term to complete their coursework will not be approved for early commencement participation.
-Approval is not automatic and is subject to the discretion of the faculty.
-Students approved for early commencement participation will receive an official program end date on their transcript that corresponds to the end date of the term in which they successfully complete their coursework and will receive their diploma at that time.
+To make this request, students must state so on the Commencement Attendance form to the Registrar's Office by February 15 and date of the term in which they successfully complete their coursework and will receive their diploma at that time.